sedol1339/l4d2/base/README.md

 As for ScriptedMode, we should have coop.nut ... onslaught.nut files present, but it will again break compatibility (at least addons will be marked red).
 Hopefully, there is a solution.
 Since sm_utilities.nut is included earlier than modename.nut, we can override `IncludeScript()` function so that it will always return true.
 In this case Scripted Mode will be activated even without modename.nut file.

 The next problem is ScriptedMode hooks (`AllowTakeDamage()`, `AllowBash()` and others), that can be overwritten by next script files.
-We solve this problem by searching for these functions after some delay and replacing them.
+We solve this problem by searching for these functions on ScriptMode activation and replacing them.
 Custom VScripts Loader is registering new function `ScriptedMode_Hook()` than is able to register multiple listeners for ScriptedMode events.

 Usage: